matwilso/matwilso.github.io/_posts/learned-sims.md

 Fine-tuning on ImageNet trained weights is a primitive example of this, where maybe people could solve their own tasks by reusing the optimization, but in a limited scope.
-With more powerful and general unsupervised models like GPT-3, reusable learned models are going to start raising the waterline of what we can do in many specific tasks we care about.
+With more powerful and general unsupervised models like GPT-3, reusable learned models are going to start raising the waterline for many more domains that we care about.

 ## Learned simulators